Professional Pilot Frequently Asked Questions

 On campus or off, students find a variety of activities to fill their time out of the classroom.
 Whether it is a loud night in the Spectrum taking in an Aggie basketball game, an intramural game on the Aggie Legacy Fields or a quiet hike in the national forest, students can spend their time in a variety of ways.
 The Aggie Recreation Center provides an indoor track, climbing wall and fitness classes and equipment.
 The Outdoor Recreation Center offers rental equipment for camping, snowshoeing, and other outdoor adventures.
 USU and community organizations and venues host a variety of theater, music and arts events including nationally touring productions.
 You can also find what else campus has to offer.

-Fixed Wing Training is Part 141:
+Fixed Wing training is Part 141:

 USU is a Part 141 Flight School.
 This means the Federal Aviation Administration (FAA) regulates and certifies our training.
 Part 141 sets the standard for flight training and safety.
 It gives students the most comprehensive training in the industry.
 It also requires USU to comply with specific FAA rules when it comes to safety and preparation, making the Part 141 training environment safe.